The Turner Twins: South American pole of inaccessibility

 In 2017, the twins reached the South American pole of inaccessibility.
 Starting from the Chilean coastal town of Arica, they cycled across Bolivia into the Brazilian state of Mato Grosso near the city of Cuiabá.
-They achieved this expedition on bike and cycled 2500km and taking a time of 5 weeks.
+They achieved this expedition on bike and cycled 2500 km and taking a time of 5 weeks.
 They experienced four very different environments: desert, high-altitude plateau, jungle and Brazil with 45 °C heat.

 North American pole of inaccessibility

 In September 2018, the twins successfully reached the North American pole of inaccessibility using bicycles.
-Covering a distance of 2600km and temperatures ranging between 51 °C and -5 °C this expedition took them four weeks.
+Covering a distance of 2600 km and temperatures ranging between 51 °C and -5 °C this expedition took them four weeks.
 Starting from Los Angeles, the route crossed the Mojave Desert, Monument Valley, Grand Canyon, Rocky Mountains, Grasslands and eventually the Badlands National Park.

 Iberian pole of inaccessibility

 In 2019 the twins successfully reached the Iberian pole carrying out a fully electric motorcycle expedition.
 Their mission was to discover the capabilities of fully electric vehicles.
 Beginning in central London, the route journeyed across France, over the Pyrenees and into central Spain.
-Covering a total distance of 2,534 kms, it took 7 days to reach the Pole of Inaccessibility with the motorcycles requiring 59 hours of charging.
+Covering a total distance of 2,534 km, it took 7 days to reach the Pole of Inaccessibility with the motorcycles requiring 59 hours of charging.